Particular/docs.particular.net/samples/unit-testing/sample.md

 snippet:SimpleHandler

-We can write a tests that verifies a `Reply` happened with the following test:
+The test that verifies a `Reply` happened:

 snippet:HandlerTest

 ### Testing a Saga